piisalie/cannot_into_computers/source/articles/2015-10-22-on-selling-used-cars-with-postgres.html.markdown

 end
 ```

-The good news: these tests pass; the bad news: they're a false positive.
+The bad news is they're false positives.
+If we change the order of the cars
-If we change the order of the cars the test for distribution of models fails.
+the test for distribution of models fails.

 We can modify the test to fail sometimes by shuffling the cars array on each
 test run, but I don't particularly like that idea.
 There's no kill like over